-- Easement in favour of Nova Scotia Power Incorporated over 6.096m of land fronting along Dennis Point Road for the width of the subject property. - A Grant Well Line Agreement over lands on the subject property as well as adjacent properties.
+- Easement in favour of Nova Scotia Power Incorporated over a portion of the subject property (southern side fronting along Dennis Point Road).
+This easement appears to also be located on the property adjacent to the south. - Easement in favour of Nova Scotia Power Incorporated over 6.096m of land fronting along Dennis Point Road for the width of the subject property. - A Grant Well Line Agreement over lands on the subject property as well as adjacent properties.

-Considering the distance from existing residential uses and the amount of undeveloped, vacant Marine Industrial (MI) zoned land within proximity of the subject site and enabling policy review, staff feel the proposal is appropriate to bring forward to the Planning Advisory Committee to recommend to Council to give first reading to enable a public hearing.
+Considering the distance from existing residential uses and the amount of undeveloped, vacant Marine Industrial (MI) zoned land within proximity of the subject site and enabling policy review, Staff feel the proposal is appropriate to recommend to Council to give first and second reading and approve amendments to the Land Use By-law to rezone a portion of the subject site along Dennis Point Road (PID 90081142) from Marine Industrial (MI) Zone to Light Industrial (LI) Zone to enable a micro cannabis production/processing facility.